 For the last few months I’ve been involved with what I’ve now realised is the biggest and most complex thing I’ve ever worked on.
 I almost called it a project.
 And therein lies part of the issue; it’s many different things with sometimes unhelpful names, ownership and priorities all contributing to the same outcome; providing flexible, inclusive working environments and other benefits that help council staff do a better job.

 As Leeds City Council is the second largest council and thousands of staff are involved, it’s big!
 Put simply, it involves reducing 17 city centre buildings to four refurbished buildings, temporarily relocating some staff to allow for refurbishment and then moving them back and disposing of the unwanted buildings.
 Then applying similar approaches in other locations across the city.
 I’ll be on it for a while yet and it will eventually become how we do things rather than ‘a big project’.
-It isn’t just about buildings and technology, it’s mainly about people and how we do things; staff from different services working with Leeds residents with wide range of service expectations.
+It isn’t just about buildings and technology, it’s mainly about people and how we do things; staff from different services working with Leeds residents with a wide range of service expectations.

 Until I recently went on holiday, I’d been struggling to cut through the size, bureaucracy and contrasting cultures of different project approaches and services involved.
 It felt like the cumulative effort was more focused on project managing a process than explaining what was happening and what people needed to do to understand and make a success of it.